pchengi/nm-workspace/README.md

       For now the name of the project isn't relevant, but might be in the future when the node manager manages configurations for "virtual organizations"

+Known issue with ESGF v2.3.8

+esg-node version 2.3.8 automatically rewrites the esgf-httpd.conf file on a restart (fortunately after backing up the previous version)
+To restart the node manager after "esg-node restart" do the following (as root)

+    cd /etc/httpd/conf
+    cp esgf-httpd.conf.bck esgf-httpd.conf
+    service esgf-httpd restart